curl/curl/docs/cmdline-opts/write-out.md

 and trailing whitespace trimmed (added in 7.84.0).

-Select a specific target destination file to write the output to, by using *%output{name}* (added in curl 8.3.0) where *name* is the full file name.
+Select a specific target destination file to write the output to, by using *%output{name}* (added in curl 8.3.0) where *name* is the full filename.
 The output following that instruction is then written to that file.
 More than one *%output{}* instruction can be specified in the same write-out argument.
-If the file name cannot be created, curl leaves the output destination to the one used prior to the *%output{}* instruction.
+If the filename cannot be created, curl leaves the output destination to the one used prior to the *%output{}* instruction.
 Use *%output{\>\>name}* to append data to an existing file.